 I’ve also started eating better for my own digestive issues.
 I get massages when my neck is in knots.
 And, I take power-naps when my mind shuts down at 3:00 pm.

-I’m taking better care of me and I like it.
+I’m taking better care of myself and I like it.